kevinhwong1/KevinHWong_Notebook/_posts/2020-08-05-DNA-RNA-Extractions-Porites-astreoides-homogenates,-larvae,-and-adult-fragments.md

   - Fragment

 ### Protocol description
-I used a modified version of [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extraxtion-Thermal-Transplant-Porites-Homogenates/)for homogenates, [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-ADULT-AND-LARVAE-Trial-4/)for larvae, and [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-2/)for fragments
+I used a modified version of [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extraxtion-Thermal-Transplant-Porites-Homogenates/)for homogenates, [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-ADULT-AND-LARVAE-Trial-4/) for larvae, and [this protocol](https://kevinhwong1.github.io/KevinHWong_Notebook/DNA-RNA-Extractions-Thermal-Transplant-Porites-Trial-2/) for fragments.

 ### Homogenate preparation
 1. Immediately after taking sample out of the -80&deg;C freezer, add 500&mu;L of DNA/RNA shield